nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Deletes the specified position from MrTechRecruiter.

-Format: `delete position tit/TITLE`
+Format: `delete-position INDEX`

-* Deletes the position with the specified `TITLE`.
+* Deletes the position with the specified `INDEX`.
-* The title refers to the name of the position as displayed in the position list.
-* The title must match exactly.

 Examples:
-* `delete-position tit/software engineer` deletes the position with the exact name `software engineer`.
+* `delete-position 1` deletes the position with index 1.

 ### Adding an applicant: `add-applicant`